Roller Derby World Cup: History

 The 2014 Roller Derby World Cup took place December 4 through 7, 2014, in Dallas, Texas.
 Team USA repeated their victory, this time defeating Team England in the final 219–105.
 For the 2014 event, the complete live online coverage was broadcast by Blood and Thunder magazine, through the official Roller Derby World Cup website.

 The 2018 Roller Derby World Cup was held in early February 2018, hosted by Rainy City Roller Derby, in Greater Manchester, England.
 On this occasion, USA Roller Derby defeated Team Australia (roller derby) in the final.

+The 2025 Roller Derby World Cup is hosted by Fearless Bruisers Roller Derby, of Innsbruck, Austria and will be welcoming skaters from around the World to the Olympiaworld Sports Complex from 3 to 6 July 2025, for what will be the largest World Cup to date, with 48 teams participating in 80 matches.